rayzurr/notebook/notes/teddysmith/td-javascript.md

 Imagine getting food from the fridge.

-An inexperience human would grab a item close the fridge door and put it onto your plate/array and repeat until you have all your iems.
+An inexperience human would grab a item close the fridge door and put it onto your plate/array and repeat until you have all your items.
 This can be bothersome and inefficient.

 An experienced human would have a list prepared.
 Then grabw all the items corresponding to the list and place it on the plate/array.
 This can be more efficient and there's less prone for forgetting an item.
  )*